AishwaryaCodes/AishwaryaCodes/README.md

 ## 🔥 About Me

+- Expert in JavaScript/TypeScript

-- 🔭 Currently building AI-powered Full-Stack Web Apps using React, FastAPI, LangChain, and vector databases like FAISS
+- 🔭 Currently building AI-powered Full-Stack Web Apps using React, Python, FastAPI, LangChain, and vector databases like FAISS

 - 🌱 Upskilling in Machine Learning, AI Agent Development, Python, and Scalable System Design